YuanfeiHuang/DeFiAN/README.md

-# DeFiAN: Interpretable Detail-Fidelity Attention Network for Single Image Super-Resolution
+# Interpretable Detail-Fidelity Attention Network for Single Image Super-Resolution (DeFiAN)
 This repository is for DeFiAN introduced in the following paper

 Yuanfei Huang, Jie Li, Xinbo Gao*, Yanting Hu and Wen Lu, "Interpretable Detail-Fidelity Attention Network for Single Image Super-Resolution", arXiv 2020.